Hieromon/AutoConnect/mkdocs/achandling.md

 To retrieve the values entered in a custom Web page you need to access the AutoConnectElement of the page that caused the request to this page and to do this, you use the [AutoConnect::where](api.md#where) function.
 The `AutoConnect::where` function returns a pointer to the AutoConnectAux object of the custom Web page that caused the HTTP request.

 !!! note "The where() function is available for only AutoConnectAux."
     The `AutoConnect::where` function is available only for the AutoConnectAux object.
-It is invalid for HTTP requests from individual pages registered with the **on** handler of ESP8266WebServer/ESP32.
+It is invalid for HTTP requests from individual pages registered with the **on** handler of ESP8266WebServer/WebServer for ESP32.
 In other words, the `AutoConnect::where` function only returns the last AutoConnecAux page called.

 ### <i class="fa fa-desktop"></i> When setting the initial values